isabelle-prover/mirror-afp-devel/thys/Isabelle_C/README.md

 text ‹ The following C examples or entry-points of documentation can be executed:

 ▪ ▩‹isabelle jedit -d› 🗀‹.› 🗏‹C11-FrontEnd/examples/C0.thy›
+▪ ▩‹isabelle jedit -d› 🗀‹.› 🗏‹C11-FrontEnd/examples/C1.thy›
 ▪ ▩‹isabelle jedit -d› 🗀‹.› 🗏‹C11-FrontEnd/examples/C2.thy›
+▪ ▩‹isabelle jedit -d› 🗀‹.› 🗏‹C11-FrontEnd/examples/C3.thy›
-▪ ▩‹isabelle jedit -d› 🗀‹.› 🗏‹C11-FrontEnd/examples/C1.thy›
+▪ ▩‹isabelle jedit -d› 🗀‹.› 🗏‹C11-FrontEnd/examples/C4.thy›
 ▪ ▩‹isabelle jedit -d› 🗀‹.› 🗏‹C11-FrontEnd/C_Appendices.thy›
 ›

 text ‹
 ▪ The example 🗏‹C11-FrontEnd/examples/C0.thy› is basically used to demonstrate the faithfulness of the C11 parser implementation.
+▪ The example 🗏‹C11-FrontEnd/examples/C1.thy› is a show-case for markup generation and the use of bindings resulting from the static C environment.
 ▪ The example 🗏‹C11-FrontEnd/examples/C2.thy› shows common cases of C and C editing support in PIDE; it also contains annotation commands without any semantics.
-▪ The example 🗏‹C11-FrontEnd/examples/C1.thy› is a show-case for markup generation and the use of bindings resulting from the static C environment.
 ▪ The example 🗏‹C11-FrontEnd/C_Appendices.thy› shows the use of Isabelle/C documentation facilities.
 ›